MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/learning_goals.md

 - Encourage everyone to take initiative and share ideas
 - Share helpful resources, tools, and learning opportunities
 - Build a team culture based on respect, growth, and mutual support

+## Individual_Learning_Goals

+## Alaa

+- Navigate every milestone with creativity.
+- Challenge myself to do better for myself and others.
+- Practice my technical skills with both VScode & GitHub.
+- Develop and enhance my data collection, data analysis, and research skills.

+---

+## Aseel

+- I want to build my confidence in research by diving into a real-world problem that impacts people.
+- Better understand how technology can solve issues.
+- Develop my skills.

+---

+## Geehan

+1. Strengthen my practical skills in data science.
+2. Improve my ability to work collaboratively.
+3. Gain hands-on experience using Git and GitHub.
+4. Develop a deeper understanding of the ethical considerations when dealing with sensitive or personal data.
+5. Enhance my English communication skills.

+---

+## Justina

+### Milestone 0: Cross-Cultural Collaboration

+- [ ] Understand the fundamentals of effective cross-cultural communication in team-based data science projects.
+- [ ] Learn and apply strategies for inclusive collaboration and decision-making across diverse cultural perspectives.
+- [ ] Set up and manage a collaborative development environment (e.g., GitHub repo) using best practices in version control and documentation.

+### Milestone 1: Problem Identification

+- [ ] Learn how to frame a data science research question using the FRESCO framework (Feasible, Relevant, Ethical, Specific, Complex, Original).
+- [ ] Understand how to conduct a preliminary domain study (e.g., remote work and job scams).
+- [ ] Develop skills to critically assess project feasibility given data availability, team skills, and timeline.

+### Milestone 2: Data Collection

+- [ ] Learn to identify reliable data sources and assess their quality for research purposes.
+- [ ] Gain proficiency in data cleaning techniques using tools like Pandas, OpenRefine, or SQL.
+- [ ] Learn how to design a well-documented dataset (including metadata, provenance, and ethics).
+- [ ] Understand the ethics of data collection and usage, especially with sensitive job or fraud data.

+### Milestone 3: Data Analysis

+- [ ] Learn how to explore datasets using EDA (Exploratory Data Analysis), visualizations, and summary statistics.
+- [ ] Develop foundational skills in applying machine learning models for classification tasks (e.g., logistic regression, decision trees, SVMs).
+- [ ] Understand how to evaluate models using metrics like precision, recall, F1-score, and confusion matrix.
+- [ ] Learn how to interpret ML model outputs in a way that aligns with real-world decision-making.

+### Milestone 4: Communicating Results

+- [ ] Learn how to synthesize and simplify technical findings for different audiences (e.g., HR teams, job seekers, non-technical stakeholders).
+- [ ] Gain skills in data storytelling using visual tools like Tableau, Power BI, or Streamlet.
+- [ ] Develop an ethical and strategic communication plan that considers societal impact and possible misinterpretations of the model.

+### Milestone 5: Final Presentation

+- [ ] Practice and refine public speaking and pitching skills tailored to technical and non-technical audiences.
+- [ ] Reflect on the full lifecycle of a data science project and articulate the lessons learned, technical takeaways, and real-world implications.
+- [ ] Publish my writings on Medium and LinkedIn.
+- [ ] Learn how to frame your project as a potential launchpad — whether for a deeper research initiative, social impact solution, or future collaboration.

+---

+## Roua

+- Strengthen my problem-identification and research skills.
+- Improve my ability to collaborate and coordinate tasks across teams.
+- Learn to communicate insights clearly through data and visual storytelling.